“Are you willing to kill flesh and blood soldiers?”

 I remember the question so clearly in my mind.
-The King of Stormwind, standing before a group of us, all of us volunteers for the Stormwind military in the days that followed what became known as the Shattering.
+The King of Stonehaven, standing before a group of us, all of us called to fight for the military in the days that followed what became known as the Shattered Calamity.
 I remember it so well because the others around me answered, yes, so instantly… so proudly.
 My own mind was clouded with confusion.
-Could I really kill the Horde that easily?
+Could I really kill the Zinji that easily?
 I’m sure in a moment of defense I would protect my own life at all costs… but was that the question?
 Was this a moral discussion, or a loyalty quiz?

 I didn’t answer.
 No one else noticed.
 The roar of the others answering covered my own silence.
 I stood there, waiting for someone to call on me and demand I give an answer, but no one ever did.
 It had been rhetorical, I hoped.

 Our mission was explained without fanfare.
-An island chain had emerged in the wake of the cataclysmic earthquakes that had rippled across all of Azeroth.
-The islands were useless rocks and sand, barren of life, but they were close to the shores of the Eastern Kingdom, and they were large enough to be used as a base of operations if the Horde ever sought to come our way.
+An island chain had emerged in the wake of the cataclysmic earthquakes that had rippled across the world.
+The islands were useless rocks and sand, barren of life, but they were close to the shores of Stonehaven, and they were large enough to be used as a base of operations if the enemy tried to invade.
 We were to move on it first, secure the island and build a stronghold.
 I would be one of the many magic users that would aid the builders with anything they needed.

 No combat expected, but a small guard was coming too, just in case.

-We were put aboard the Briny Cutter, a mercenary ship, formally a merchant ship, that the King of Stormwind had loaded with all the supplies that would be required to get us started in our quest to build a fort.
+We were put aboard the Sea Slicer, a merchant ship turned mercenary, that the King of Stonehaven had loaded with all the supplies that would be required to get us started in our quest to build a fort.

-The guards they assigned to go with us were not war-hardened soldiers of Northrend, or even the older veterans of the Third War.
-We had a lot of fresh ones, young and inexperienced in anything other than keeping watch on supply lines that never fell under attack.
+The guards they assigned to go with us were not war-hardened soldiers of the frozen realm, or even the older veterans of the Yunai invasions.
+We had a lot of fresh ones, young and inexperienced in anything other than keeping a watch on supply lines that never fell under attack.

 Then, in the sea of all these young faces, I saw the man in charge.

-Captain Taylor.
+Captain Gaylan Taylor.
 The man looked like he hadn’t aged a day since I last saw him.
-We didn’t interact directly, per say, but he was the first officer aboard the small ship that I sailed across the sea from Theramore aboard all those years ago.
+We didn’t interact directly, of course, but he was the first officer aboard the small air ship that brought me back to Stonehaven from Vers all those years ago.

 He must have recognized me too, because he came over straightaway.